SWI-Prolog/packages-redis/overview.md

 These features can be used to connect _micro services_, both for sharing state, notifications and distributing tasks.

+## Redis and threads {#redis-threads}

+The connection between the redis client and server uses a _stream pair_.
+Although SWI-Prolog stream I/O is thread-safe, having multiple threads using this same connection will mixup writes and their replies.

+At the moment, the following locking is in place.

+  - Connections created using redis_connect/3 are _not_ locked.
+This
+    implies the connection handle may be used from a single thread only, or redis/3 requests must be protected using with_mutex/2.
+  - Redis/3 request using a _server name_ established using redis_server/3
+    are locked using a mutex with the same name as the server name.

 ## About versions {#redis-versions}

 The current stable version of Redis is  6.
 Many Linux distros still ship